The Metrology of Timely Software Product Delivery

 From Guesswork to Measured Delivery

 The purpose of Digital Polygraph is not to decorate planning with numbers.
-Its purpose is to provide a disciplined basis for release decisions before engineering momentum turns assumptions into sunk cost.
+Its purpose is to provide a disciplined basis for release planning before engineering momentum turns assumptions into rework.

-When scope, effort, team size, maturity checkpoints, and delivery timing are evaluated within one calibrated framework, capital and engineering stop arguing in different languages.
+When scope, effort, team size, maturity checkpoints, and delivery timing are evaluated within one calibrated framework, stakeholders and engineering stop arguing in different languages.
 They begin working against the same measurable reality.

 Stop guessing.
 Start measuring.

-Use Digital Polygraph to evaluate scope, effort, team size, and release feasibility before irreversible commitments begin.
+Use Digital Polygraph to evaluate scope, effort, team size, and release feasibility before major delivery commitments begin.